Government of Memphis, Tennessee: Congressional representation

-The city of Memphis is split between two congressional districts.
+In the United States House of Representatives, Memphis is split between two congressional districts.
 The western three-fourths of the city, including downtown, forms the core of the 9th District, which has been represented by Democrat Steve Cohen since 2007.
 Cohen was the first white Democrat to represent a significant portion of Memphis in more than 40 years.
 Previously, as mentioned above, the district had been held for 32 years by the Ford family—in the persons of Harold, Sr. and his son, Harold, Jr. Harold, Jr. gave up the seat to make an unsuccessful run for the United States Senate seat being vacated by Bill Frist.

 The eastern fourth of the city is in the 8th District, represented by Republican David Kustoff of nearby Germantown.
 From 1973 to 2013, this area had been part of the 7th District (numbered as the 6th District from 1973 to 1983).

 The district lines reflect intertwined racial and political polarization in the Memphis area.
 The 9th is a heavily Democratic, majority-black district and is considered one of the most Democratic districts in the South; it has a Cook Partisan Voting Index of D+25.
 In contrast, the 8th is a heavily Republican district with a strong tinge of social conservatism.
 Eastern Shelby County is reckoned as the most Republican area of the state outside of the state's traditional Republican heartland of East Tennessee; the area's conservative white voters began splitting their tickets as early as the 1950s and switched parties outright in the late 1960s.
 When eastern Shelby County was moved from the 7th to the 8th as a result of redistricting in 2013, it turned the 8th into one of the most Republican districts in the South and the nation; it has a PVI of R+19.
 This is because eastern Shelby County has as many people as the rest of the district combined.